-- For questions about self identification of fiber projects or special construction please contact: Eric Flock, Senior Manager of Program Integrity Assurance, USAC eflock@usac.org. - State E-rate Coordinators and State Educational Technology/Digital Learning Directors can support the application process. - All applicants must conduct a fair and open competitive bidding/procurement process and select the most cost effective means of obtaining the services in accordance to current E-rate program rules. - Applicants seeking bids for special construction should include multiple options for the specified requested service including, but not limited to, dark fiber, lit fiber and other possible options that may be available within the region to meet broadband goals.
+- If you are unsure of your eligibility, please contact the FCC to discuss options.
+For questions about self identification of fiber projects or special construction please contact: Dana Shaffer, Deputy Managing Director, FCC (dana.shaffer@fcc.gov); Charles Eberle, Attorney Advisor, FCC Wireline Competition Bureau (Charles.Eberle@fcc.gov); or Joe Freddoso, Dark Fiber Consultant, USAC (jfreddoso@gmail.com). - State E-rate Coordinators and State Educational Technology/Digital Learning Directors can support the application process. - All applicants must conduct a fair and open competitive bidding/procurement process and select the most cost effective means of obtaining the services in accordance to current E-rate program rules. - Applicants seeking funding for special construction should include multiple options for the specified requested service including, but not limited to, dark fiber, lit fiber and other possible options that may be available within the region to meet broadband goals.
 In accordance with the Orders, the applicant must bid lit services to compare to dark fiber options.
-If a selfprovision option is a viable option for the applicant then the applicant may include that as an option as well. - Research all possible ranges of broadband capacities that may be needed within the expected contract period in accordance with your technology goals and objectives.
+If a selfprovision option is a viable option for the applicant then the applicant may include that as an option as well.

+- Research all possible ranges of broadband capacities that may be needed within the expected contract period in accordance with your technology goals and objectives.
 Include these specific bandwidths within the procurement document.
 Avoid open-ended pricing requests to avoid issues in the price comparison process.
-Be specific and provide as much detail about the services and expected future services in all procurement documents. - Long-term evaluations of dark fiber or self-provisioned fiber vs. lit services. - Include specific estimated bandwidth sought as related to the capacity targets.
-Applicants may identify a range, such as 100 Mbps to 1 Gbps, but should aim to be as specific as possible and reflect the needs of the applicant over the period of time of the bid.

-- Include expected growth rate in bandwidth demand over the relevant time period and seek pricing for the increased level of bandwidth over time - Include any state or local procurement requirements.
+Be specific and provide as much detail about the services and expected future services in all procurement documents. - Long-term evaluations of dark fiber vs. lit services considering Total Cost of Ownership over an applicant determined period (usually in the range of 5 to 20 years) must be included. - Include specific estimated bandwidth sought as related to the capacity targets.
+Applicants may identify a range, such as 100 Mbps to 1 Gbps, but should aim to be as specific as possible and reflect the needs of the applicant over the period of time of the bid. - Include expected growth rate in bandwidth demand over the relevant time period and seek pricing for the increased level of bandwidth over time - Include any state or local procurement requirements.